What are the top tourist attractions to visit in Mallorca, Spain?

 The village of Deia, located on the northwest coast of Mallorca, is one of the prettiest in the Balearic Islands.
 Its captivating sceneries are part of the landscape that gained the World Heritage Site status.
 The blend of nature, culture, and tradition is evident in Deia, where artists draw inspiration from the landscape.
 In fact, Helen Walsh’s 2014 book entitled The Lemon Grove was set in this stunning village.

-Have a blast at Cala d’Or
+Have a blast at Cala d’Or.

-Experience a unique train ride
+Experience a unique train ride.

 The Soller Railway offers a unique and scenic route when touring Mallorca.
 This tramway, which passes through thirteen tunnels and overpasses several bridges, is one of the best excursions on the island.
 It’s nothing like other trains.
-Though its chassis is nothing fancy, the old yet exquisite material that makes up the train makes it a tourist attraction in itself.
+Though its chassis is nothing fancy, the old yet exquisite material that makes up the train makes it a tourist attraction.
 Make sure you hop on when you do have a chance!

-Escape the hustle and bustle
+Escape the hustle and bustle.

-If you’re looking for a relaxing experience, wandering around the town of Escorca will take your breath away.
+If you’re looking for a relaxing experience, wandering around Escorca will take your breath away.
 Beautiful rock formations in this small town helped shape two incredible caves.
 The caves “Cova be sowed de Campana” and “Cova de ses Bruixes” are a must-see, especially if you want the most Instagram-worthy photos.
 While in the area, you might want to visit the famous and historic stone oak woodlands.
 They’re the last remaining in Mallorca.

 See the inspirational Gorg Blau

 Gorg Blau is the reservoir that provides water to Palma, the capital city of the Balearic Islands, and its surrounding areas.
 Its unparalleled beauty inspired some artists’ art and literary works.
-Miquel Costa I Llobera’s poem entitled “El Gorg Blau” and Joaquim Mir’s painting called “Gorg Blau” is just some creative works that came to life thanks to the impactful scenery.
+Miquel Costa I Llobera’s poem “El Gorg Blau” and Joaquim Mir’s painting called “Gorg Blau” are just some creative works that came to life thanks to the impactful scenery.
 If you’re an artist waiting for a “eureka” moment, perhaps visiting this well-famed place will inspire you.

-Appreciate a sunrise to the sunrise moment at Playa De Palma
+Appreciate a sunrise-to-the-sunrise moment at Playa De Palma.

 Spend time at Port de Pollença